ghackebeil/pybnb/doc/getting_started/index.rst

-   process to make sense in the context of a branch-and-bound solve, the bound computed from the child node states should improve (or not be worse than) the bound compute from the parent node.
-Once the child bound is computed, if it is found to be worse than the bound from the parent node, then the branch-and-bound solver will issue a warning, as this is likely indicated of a programming error or other numerical issues.
+   process to make sense in the context of a branch-and-bound solve, the bound computed from the child node states should improve (or not be worse than) the bound for the parent node.
+Once the child bound is computed, if it is found to be worse than the bound from the parent node, then the branch-and-bound solver will issue a warning, as this is likely indicative of a programming error or other numerical issues.

 Solving a Problem